alexis-moins/recipe/README.md

   add      Add a new recipe
-  list     List all your recipes git      Access git from your recipe book use      Use a recipe localy remove   Remove a recipe edit     Edit a recipe clone    Clone a remote git repository
+  list     List all your recipes git      Access git from your recipe book use      Use a recipe locally remove   Remove a recipe edit     Edit a recipe clone    Clone a remote git repository